-The foods in the Norwegian Food Composition Table are organized into eleven groups according to origin and use.
-Here is a general description of how the table values are determined in some of the food groups.
-Each table value is linked to a reference that explains how the value has been obtained.
-A list of all references can be found under “About the food table” and “Download”.
+The food items in the Norwegian Food Composition Table are organized into eleven groups according to origin and use.
+In this text is a general description of how the table values are determined in some of the food groups is given.

 Milk and milk products

-Most types of milk and milk products have Norwegian analytical values from the period 1992–2017.
-The composition of fatty acids and the content of fat-soluble vitamins in milk fat are determined based on analyzed values.
-Then the composition and content of fat soluble vitamins in different milk products are calculated based on the amount of milk fat in the product.
+Most types of milk and milk products have Norwegian analytical values delivered by the dairy industry from 2015 and onward.
+The composition of fatty acids and the content of fat-soluble vitamins in milk fat are determined based on analyed values.
+Then composition and content of fat soluble vitamins in different milk products are calculated based on the amount of milk fat in the product.

 All table values for milk and milk products represent annual averages.
-The content of vitamin A in whole milk for instance, can vary up to 30 % during a year, and are highest in the summer.
+The content of vitamin A in whole milk for instance, can vary up to 30 % during a year.
 The content of iodine also varies with season.

-Cheeses are grouped according to their fat content: extra fat cheeses contain more than 30 % fat, full fat cheeses have 20-30 % fat, reduced fat cheeses have 10-20 % fat and low fat cheeses contain less than 10 % fat.
+Cheeses are classified according to their fat content in the table: extra fat cheeses contain more than 30 % fat, full fat cheeses have 20-30 % fat, reduced fat cheeses have 10-20 % fat and low fat cheeses contain less than 10 % fat.